mehtadone/PTFeeder/docs/configuration.md

 ***

-## 0 Default
+#### Default of 0

 One thing to note if that if you have a 0 default value, none of the above calculations will take effect as a percentage of 0 is 0.
 The only workaround for this at the moment is using a very very small number such as 0.001 and using an offset based on that.

 ## Overrides

-As of version **1.5.0**, the Buy Strategy can be overridden in any grouping.
-This means you can do things like change buy strategies:
+As well as offsetting, you can also override any property in any grouping.

 * For each market condition
 * For different volume coins